Is a Medicare Advantage or Medicare Supplement plan better for you?

 - Can include drug coverage

-- Many plans may include vision, hearing, and dental
+- Many plans may consist of vision, hearing, and dental

 - Gym discounts